ShemThuo/Energy-Monitor/README.md

-# Real-Time Energy Monitoring System
+# Real-Time Energy Monitoring System : PowerEdge

 This repository contains the code and documentation for a real-time energy monitoring system designed to optimize energy consumption in buildings.